ValeriiKryshtal/team-profile-generator/README.md

 ## Contribution:
 none
 ## Testing:
-To run test type in "npm run test'
+To run test type in "npm test'
 ## Additional Info:
 If you have any questions please feel free to contact me by:
 - Github: [ValeriiKryshtal](https://github.com/ValeriiKryshtal)